 - Guardian Bikes’ steering components make it easier for kids to steer as they ride

 - Mostly made of aluminum, Guardian Bikes are easier for a child to control due to their light weight

 - Shimano shifting

 - Kenda tires

 - Double wall rims for durability

-Guardian Bikes will be available online and at specialty retailers beginning September 2015.
+Guardian Bikes are available online and at specialty retailers.
 Current pricing for each bike is $369 for the single speed bicycle, and $399 for the 6 speed bicycle.
-Note that these bikes will only be available at bicycle shops.
+Note that these bikes are only be available at bicycle shops.